allenhutchison/obsidian-gemini/README.md

 - Use the chat interface to collaborate with Gemini on document writing
 - The model will update your current document based on the conversation

+### Completions
+- From the command palette select Gemini Scribe: Toggle Completions
+- You'll now see IDE style completions whenever you pause in your writing
+- Hit Tab to accept the completion or any other key to dismiss.
+- Turn off by using the same command.

 ## License

 MIT License - see [LICENSE](LICENSE) for details